 DPAG IT Services provides various services to the department.
-These include e-mail, network file storage and computer and printer management services, and maintenance of the network both wired and wireless across the departmental estate.
+These include e-mail, network file storage, computer and printer management services, and maintenance of the network both wired and wireless across the departmental estate.

 The Radcliffe Science Library provides a print collection of books, journals and statistics.
 In addition, it provides access to a wide range of electronic resources.

 Incoming students will be allocated study space upon their arrival with their group.
 The lecture theatre and seminar rooms provide perfect settings to attend talks given by local and internationally acclaimed speakers.

-Students will also be encouraged to support and attend social events specifically for them ranging from coffee morning talks to social DPAG graduate student college dinners.
+Students will also be encouraged to support and attend social events specifically for them ranging from informal talks to social DPAG graduate student college dinners.